demirkaric/BuckyDrop-ImportProducts/README.md

 # BuckyDrop-ImportProducts
-Buckydrop.com is and E-Commerce platform similar to aand shopify.com.
-It allows users to create their stores in a few clicks.
-They allow you to import products in a bulk from different sources like 1688.com.
+Buckydrop.com is an E-Commerce platform similar to a shopify.com.
+It allows users to create their own stores jsut in a few clicks.
+They allow you to import products from other E-Commerce platforms like 1688.com.
+The problem with Buckydrop.com is that users can't import links in bulk.

-dfc
-'hg dddsd
+I created simple Win32